 Have you made this salad before, by chance?
 I pulled this recipe from the archives and updated the photos to catch your eye.
 This stunner just might steal the show at your Thanksgiving feast, and for good reason.
-Glittering pomegranate arils and golden squash taste just as good as they look.
+Glittering pomegranate arils and golden roasted delicata squash taste just as good as they look.

 Delicata squash is a lovely winter squash.
 It’s unique because its skin is so, well, delicate that you don’t need to peel it before roasting.
-The maple-balsamic dressing, arugula, pomegranate and goat cheese go great with the squash, of course, but also with apples and pears.
+The balsamic dressing, arugula, pomegranate and goat cheese go great with the squash, of course, but also with apples and pears.
 If your oven is full, try sliced fruit instead, or simply roast the squash the day before.

 When I revisit older blog posts, I’m always amazed by the parallels in my life over the years and the seasons.
 When I originally shared this post seven years ago, I was dreaming of a better living/work space.
 Since that time, I’ve upgraded from my tiny apartment to a little rent house where I made the cookbook, then to a new apartment with a functional kitchen.
 Then we got married and I moved into my husband’s cozy home, which we’ve outgrown.